wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-custom-domain-name.md

 [AZURE.INCLUDE [modes](../includes/custom-dns-web-site-modes.md)]

-## DNS record types
+##<a href="dns-record-types"></a> DNS record types

 The Domain Name System (DNS) uses data records to map domain names into IP addresses.
 There are several types of DNS records.
-For web apps, you’ll create either an *A* record or a *CNAME* record.
+For web apps, you'll create either an *A* record or a *CNAME* record.

 - An A **(Address)** record maps a domain name to an IP address.
 - A **CNAME (Canonical Name)** record maps a domain name to another domain name.
 DNS uses the second name to look up the address.
 Users still see the first domain name in their browser.
 For example, you could map contoso.com to *&lt;yourwebapp&gt;*.chinacloudsites.cn.